 The first step to cleaning your outdoor fire pit is to remove the debris.
 Depending on what type you have, this can be done in slightly different ways.
 However, you’ll basically need to remove leaves, twigs, ash, and whatever that is not part of your fire pit.
 Using a vacuum cleaner can come in handy.

-Ash can continue to smolder for days, or even weeks, after the flames die down.
+Ashes can continue to smolder for days, or even weeks after the flames die down.
 Using leather gloves and a trowel, scoop the ash and cinders into a metal can with a lid as soon as they’ve cooled enough to handle.
 An added benefit is that your fire pit will be all ready for your next evening of cozy comfort around the fire!

 For The Metal Surfaces